wavefrontHQ/docs/pages/doc/proxies_histograms.md

 ### Using summary() and alignedSummary() for Histogram Visualization

-Users often need more information about a histogram than the median or any of the supported functions make available.
-To make histogram displays more meaningful, release 2019.18 introduced two new functions, `summary()` and `alignedSummary`.

-By default, each function wraps the histogram data with max, P999, P99, P90, P75, avg, median (P50), P25, and min.
+Sometimes it is useful to see more information about a histogram than just the median or any single percentile.
+You can use `summary()` or `alignedSummary` to display the following values from the histogram data: max, P999, P99, P95, P90, P75, avg, median (P50), P25, and min.

-The following diagram shows the information you get for the metric shown above if you use `summary()`.
-The diagram includes the legend to illustrate the information you can now get from your histogram data.
+The following diagram shows the information you get for the metric shown above if you wrap it with `summary()`.
+The legend lists the series that are extracted from the histogram data by default.

 ![histogram summary](images/hs_summary.png)

-The `alignedSummary()` function returnes an aligned summary of the histogram with the same defaults.
+The `alignedSummary()` function returns an aligned summary of the histogram.

 ![histogram aligned summary](images/hs_alignedsummary.png)

-For both functions, you can instead specify the percentiles that you are interested in, by calling the function with an optional list of percentiles as the first argument.
+For both functions, you can extract just the percentiles that you are interested in, by calling the function with an optional list of percentiles as the first argument.
 For example, the following function returns the 25th and 10th percentile of the orderShirts histogram:

 `summary((77.77, 65), hs(orderShirts.m))`